Tallow, County Waterford: Sports

-Tallow GAA play at Pairc Eamonn De Paor on the outskirts of the town and field Hurling teams in County and Provincial competitions.
+Tallow GAA play at Páirc Éamonn de Paor on the outskirts of the town and field Hurling teams in County and Provincial competitions.
 The town also has a soccer club, Brideview United AFC, who compete in the West Waterford East Cork League.

-Fishing and horse racing are also local sports, and the Tallow Horse Fair is held annually at the beginning of September.
+Fishing and horse racing are also local sports, and since 1904 the Tallow Horse Fair has been held annually at the beginning of September.

 Transport

 The town lies at the junction of the R627, R628 and R634 regional roads.

 Tallow Road railway station opened on 27 September 1872, located on the Waterford–Mallow railway line.
 It closed on 27 March 1967.
 It was served by the Cork to Rosslare boat train.